Update: March 10, 2021:

 In the face of the deplorable physical violence being perpetuated by the city of Detroit and the police force, such a legal tactic is as worrisome as it is offensive.
 After having failed to silence DWB through systemic and systematic violence, the City of Detroit is now attempting to weaponize the courts to silence them.
 As DWB put it in their motion to dismiss the counterclaim: “deprived by Order of this Court of their ability to silence Plaintiffs and others through the use of brute force and mass arrests, Defendants seek to chill Plaintiffs’ speech through a frivolous Counterclaim.”

-Whereas corporations have long used frivolous conspiracy claims to attempt to silence dissent, this is the first time that a conspiracy claim has been used as a defense and a harassment tactic by a city and why it was important for CLDC and Protect the Protest Task Force to file an amicus brief in support of DWB and against this abusive act of state repression.
+Whereas corporations have long used frivolous conspiracy claims to attempt to silence dissent, this is the first time that a conspiracy claim has been used as a defense and a harassment tactic by a city and why it was important for CLDC and the Protect the Protest Task Force to file an amicus brief in support of DWB and against this abusive act of state repression.

 In recent years there has been a discernible growth in so-called Strategic Lawsuits Against Public Participation (SLAPPs)—civil lawsuits that are designed to manipulate the courts, and use the litigation process to shut down critical and protected speech by intimidating, harassing, and draining the resources of those targeted.
 SLAPPs are frequently used to target protected speech; specifically, corporations have used the Racketeer Influenced and Corrupt Organizations Act (RICO) as a way to file SLAPP conspiracy claims against advocacy groups; most frequently the claims are used to target and harass environmental advocacy groups.
 Particularly through abusive discovery tactics involving non-party subpoenas and depositions.
 These RICO-based conspiracy claims attempt to stretch the concept of a “criminal association” to apply to environment advocacy organizations, and allow corporations to sweep in a broad range of associated groups and individuals as “co-conspirators.”
 Such lawsuits rarely succeed, but of course that is not the point.
 The point of SLAPPs is to harass, punish, and retaliate against those using protected speech to criticize the more-powerful and to deter or scare people from engaging in similar protected conduct in the future.
 Lawsuits are lengthy and expensive, and by the time a SLAPP has been revealed as frivolous, advocacy groups will have spent huge amounts of time and money defending themselves from these baseless claims.